hiveship/html5-websockets-stockcar/README.md

-# Stock-Car mini game using HTML5 Web Sockets (fuzzy-pancake)
+# Stock-Car mini game using HTML5 Web Sockets

 A simple and minimalist online game using HTML5 WebSockets.
 The aim of this school project is to use the WebSockets in a client/server application (using NodeJS) in order to develop a "Stock Car" game